bdwilson/acurite/README.md

 1) Transmits data to Wunderground via Acurite Access and MyAcurite app works.
 2) You have local weather data via WeeWx and pressure information (via your old SmartHUB).
-3) If you replace any of your gear, you simply link to Acurite Access, go through the sdr script above and re-map the new device ID's.
+3) If you replace any of your gear, you simply link to Acurite Access, go through the sdr script above and re-map the new sensor ID's.
 4) WeeWX can also submit to Wunderground and others and is much more flexible than just sending data to MyAcurite.
 I'd also suggest you check out [this skin](https://github.com/poblabs/weewx-belchertown).